2023 Most Popular Communication Sciences Schools in the New England Region

 On average, communication sciences graduates from UMass Amherst take out $21,524 in student loans while working on their degree.

-The excellent programs at University of Connecticut helped the school earn the #3 place on this year’s ranking of the best communication sciences schools in the New England Region .
-UCONN is a very large public school located in the suburb of Storrs.
+You’ll be in good company if you decide to attend University of Connecticut.
+It ranked #3 on our 2023 Most Popular Communication Sciences Schools in the New England Region list.
+UCONN is a very large public school located in the large suburb of Storrs.

-Out of the 20 schools in the New England Region that were part of this year’s ranking, Southern Connecticut State University landed the # 4 spot on the list.
-Located in the medium-sized city of New Haven, SCSU is a public college with a moderately-sized student population.
+A rank of #4 on this year’s list means Southern Connecticut State University is a great place for communication sciences students.
+Located in the midsize city of New Haven, SCSU is a public college with a moderately-sized student population.

 Communication Sciences majors at SCSU take out an average of $23,000 in student loans while working on their egree.